dell-cloud-marketplace/docker-nginx/README.md

 #### A. Basic Usage

-Start your container with:
+To start your container with:

 * Ports 80, 443 exposed
 * A named container (**nginx**)

-As follows:
+Do:

 ```no-highlight
 sudo docker run -d -p 80:80 -p 443:443 --name nginx dell/nginx